RickyMarou/tPxo6e/Questions.md

 Over the career of a software developer, we spend a lot of time learning framework specific knowledge that will eventually turn out to be useless, and this is eventually every frontend framework destiny's.

-Declarative shadow fixes a major flaw of web components: they cannot be rendered on the server.
+Declarative shadow dom fixes a major flaw of web components: they cannot be rendered on the server.
 It's also a much nicer experience to author and read HTML as HTML rather than using imperative javascript declarations (`createElement`, `appendChild`, etc...).

 Even if web components take over the mind share of frontend developers, there will always be frameworks,